cc795/cc795.github.io/_pages/about.md

 </style>

-<a href="https://deepspace.nju.edu.cn/info/1111/2342.htm">Assistant Professor, Nanjing University</a> ccui@nju.edu.cn
+<a href="https://deepspace.nju.edu.cn/info/1111/2342.htm">Assistant Professor, Nanjing University</a><br>
+ccui@nju.edu.cn
 <p class="fixed-width-text">
 I am Can Cui (崔灿).
-I am an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University (NJU).
+I am an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University.
 My research focuses on protoplanetary disks and planet formation, combining numerical simulations and analytical theory.<br>
 <br>
 I received my bachelor's degree from Pennsylvania State University, my master's degree from IoA, University of Cambridge, and my Ph.D. from the Shanghai Astronomical Observatory.
 I subsequently held postdoctoral positions at DAMTP, University of Cambridge and University of Toronto.
 </p>